One of the most challenging SEO decisions to make when launching or re-arranging a website is to choose the right structure.

 We were talking about migrating 23 domains and merging them under one global TLD.

 This had probably never been done before, at least not on such a large scale.
-We had to depend solely on our experience.
+So we had to depend solely on our experience.

 The risks were obvious – our client could lose a big part of their visibility in the markets they had fought in for a long time.
 We can never fully predict the results of such deep changes.
 On the other hand, it was a chance for Picodi to really step up their game.